FMMT666/Worffler-Benchmark/README.md

   New output is always appended to these two files and they are never deleted.
   This comes in handy if one manages to improve the code to be faster (or worse).

+### Todo:

+ - Code is now too fast for a timing via Bash's SECONDS.
+   Should be done with 'time'.
+ - Rust
+ - Go
+ - Ruby
+ - Forth
+ - awk :-)
+ - ...

 ---
 Have fun